BalajiDabbara/mmd-test-projects/ParanthesesValidator/README.md

 # Parentheses Validator

 ## Purpose
-The purpose of this document is to describe system design and implementation details for Longest Valid Parentheses validator.
+The purpose of this document is to describe system design and implementation details for the longest valid parentheses finder.

 ## Problem
-Find the Longest Valid Parentheses
+#### Find The Longest Valid Parentheses
 Given a string containing just the characters '(' and ')', find the length of the longest valid (well-formed) parentheses substring.

-Examples:
+#### Examples:

+##### Example 1
 Input: s = "(()"

 Output: 2

 The longest valid parentheses substring is "()"

+##### Example 2
 Input: s = ")()())"

 Output: 4

 The longest valid parentheses substring is "()()".

 ## Scope
-To provide design and implementation details on parentheses validator that can find longest length of balanced substring.
+To provide design and implementation details on parentheses validator that can find longest length of balanced substring in parentheses string.

 ## Assumptions
 Following assumptions are considered while designing and implementing the app.
-- Only Parentheses are considered as input.
+- Only parentheses are considered as input.
-- OTher Characters will fail and throw an excpetion.
+- Other characters will fail and throw an excpetion.

 ## Code
-This is developed as a console application in .NET Core using C# language by takingadvantage of Microsoft in-built dependency container.
+This is developed as a console application in .NET Core using C# language by taking the advantage of Microsoft in-built dependency injection container.
 This has simple algorithm that will return the longest length of valid parentheses from a given input string.

 ## Design Diagram
 ### Class Diagram
 The below class diagram is generated using Visual Studio 2019 by Class Designer extension.

 ![alt text](https://github.com/BalajiDabbara/mmd-test-projects/blob/main/ParanthesesValidator/ParenthesesValidator/DesignDocs/ParanthesesValidator_ClassDiagram.png?raw=true)

 ### Code Map Diagram
-The following code map diagram shows the call interaction and dependency between different objects of the application.
+The following code map diagram shows the calls interaction and dependency between different objects of the application.

 |**Arrow Color**| **Category**|
 |--|--|